-Name, qualifications and independence status Experience, special responsibilities and other directorships Hugh M Morgan AC Chairman, Audit Committee.
-LLB, BCom.
+Name, qualifications and independence status

+Experience, special responsibilities and other directorships

+Hugh M Morgan AC LLB, BCom.
+Chairman, Non-Executive Director Non-independent

+Chairman, Audit Committee.

 Chairman, Remuneration and Nomination Committee.

-Chairman, Non-Executive Director Non-independent Hugh Morgan is Principal of First Charnock.
+Mr Hugh Morgan is Principal of First Charnock.
 He is a member of the Lafarge International Advisory Board; an Emeritus Trustee of The Asia Society New York; Chairman Emeritus of the Asia Society AustralAsia Centre; President of the National Gallery of Victoria Foundation and Chairman of the Order of Australia Association Foundation.
 He is a Non-Executive Director of Hexima Limited.
 He was a Director of the Board of the Reserve Bank of Australia for 14 years.
 From 2003-2005 he was President of the Business Council of Australia.
-He is also immediate Past President of the Australia Japan Business Co- operation Committee and a Past Co-Chair of the Commonwealth Business Council and continuing Emeritus Director.
+He is also immediate Past President of the Australia Japan Business Cooperation Committee and a Past Co-Chair of the Commonwealth Business Council and continuing Emeritus Director.
 He is a graduate in Law and Commerce from the University of Melbourne and was Chief Executive Officer of WMC Limited from 1986 to 2003.
 He was a Director of Alcoa of Australia from 1977 to 1998 and a Director of Alcoa Inc from 1998 to 2001.

+Julie Phillips

-Julie Phillips BPharm, DHP, MSc, MBA.
-Chief Executive Officer Ms Phillips was appointed to the position of Chief Executive Officer on July 14, 2009 and was appointed a Director on May 7, 2010.
+BPharm, DHP, MSc, MBA.

+Chief Executive Officer

+Ms Julie Phillips was appointed to the position of Chief Executive Officer on July 14, 2009 and was appointed a Director on May 7, 2010.
 She has a strong background in the biotech and pharmaceutical industry, having worked as the CEO and Director of start-up Australian biotechnology companies operating in the life sciences sector.
-Her technical background in clinical trials, regulatory affairs and pharmaceutical companies with responsibility for market entry of new products in Australia and New Zealand.
-Ms Phillips is also on the Board of the CRC for Asthma and Airways Ltd. Larisa Rudenko MD, PhD, DSc.
+Her technical background in clinical trials, regulatory affairs and pharmacoeconomic assessment/pricing of therapeutics was gained in multinational pharmaceutical companies with responsibility for market entry of new products in Australia and New Zealand.

+Larisa Rudenko MD, PhD, DSc.
 Director of Russian Projects Non-Executive Director Non-independent Member, Remuneration and Nomination Committee.

-Professor Rudenko is Head of the Virology Department in the Institute of Experimental Medicine, St. Petersburg, Russia.
+Professor Larisa Rudenko is Head of the Virology Department in the Institute of Experimental Medicine, St. Petersburg, Russia.
 Professor Rudenko worked with Academician Smorodintsev and has been responsible for the development and clinical trials of the live attenuated influenza vaccines in Russia.
 She is recognised as one of the world's leading experts in live attenuated influenza vaccines and as such has worked closely over the past 20 years with scientists at the Centers for Disease Control and Prevention, Atlanta, USA in developing effective influenza prophylaxis programs for use in children and in the elderly.
 She has published in excess of 225 scientific papers and 42 patents.
 Under her supervision, 11 PhD and 2 DSc theses have been prepared.
 In 1999 her contribution to medical science was recognised with the award of the title of Honoured Scientist of the Russian Federation.
 Professor Rudenko is currently leading the WHO and PATH programs, developing a new pandemic LAIV for developing countries.